needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialXRProjectValidation.md

 When pressing the **Fix** button, Unity will automatically fix the issue in the Component at hand; When pressing the **Edit** button, Unity will take you to the appropriate place in the Editor where you can correct the problem in your project.
 Both the **Fix** and **Edit** buttons provide tool tips that explain steps to manually correct the issue.

-## ShaderGraph Validation
+## Shader Graph Validation
 Shaders and materials can be authored for visionOS via Unity ShaderGraph.
-Behind the scenes, these shadergraphs are converted into MaterialX.
-While MaterialX is very expressive, some ShaderGraph nodes have no analog in MaterialX.
-Within the ShaderGraph editor, unsupported nodes will be indicated by the presence of a `#` symbol.
-Please also refer to [ShaderGraph Support](ShaderGraph.md) for information about which nodes are currently supported.
+Behind the scenes, these shader graphs are converted into MaterialX.
+While MaterialX is very expressive, some Shader Graph nodes have no analog in MaterialX.
+Within the Shader Graph editor, unsupported nodes will be indicated by the presence of a `#` symbol.
+Please also refer to [Shader Graph Support](ShaderGraph.md) for information about which nodes are currently supported.

 ## Runtime Validation
 ### Volume Camera